guusj/books/Warbreaker_BrandonSanderson.md

 Vivenna wasn’t sure what she thought of that.
 She sipped her juice.
 The lukewarm liquid was addictively flavorful, although she wished for some Idrian ice.
 Thame looked at her eagerly.
 The short Idrian was, according to Denth’s investigations, trustworthy enough.
 His story of being “forced” into a life of crime was a tad overstated.
 He filled a niche in Hallandren society—he acted as a liaison between the Idrian workers and the various criminal elements.
 He was also, apparently, a staunch patriot.
 Despite the fact that he tended to exploit his own people, particularly newcomers to the city.
 “How many will be at the meeting?”
 Vivenna asked, watching traffic pass on the street out beyond the restaurant’s patio gate.
 “Over a hundred, my lady,” Thame said.
 “Loyal to our king, I promise.
-And, they’re influential men, all of them—for Idrians in T’Telir, that is.”
+And they’re influential men, all of them—for Idrians in T’Telir, that is.”
 Which, according to Denth, meant that they were men who wielded power in the city because they could provide cheap Idrian workers and could sway the opinion of the underprivileged Idrian masses.
 They were men who, like Thame, thrived because of the Idrian expatriates.
 A strange duality.
 These men had stature among an oppressed minority, and without the oppression, they would be powerless.
 _Like Lemex_, she thought, _who served my father—even seemed to respect and love him—all the while stealing every bit of gold he could lay his hands on._
 She leaned back, wearing a white dress with a long pleated skirt that rippled and blew in the wind.
 She tapped the side of her cup, which caused a serving man to refill her juice.
 Thame smiled, taking more juice as well, though he looked out of place in the fine restaurant.